-The geology at Edmonson Point is derived from Cenozoic eruptive activity of Mount Melbourne (Melbourne Volcanic Province), part of the McMurdo Volcanic Group (Kyle, 1990), combined with glacial deposits from the marinebased ice sheet that covered much of the Victoria Land coastline during the last glacial maximum (7500 to 25000 years B.P) (Baroni and Orombelli, 1994).
-The volcanic complex at Edmonson Point is composed of a large subaerial tuff ring, scoria cones, lava flows, and subaquatic megapillow lava sequences (Wörner and Viereck, 1990).
-The rocks are mainly of basaltic and/or trachytic composition, and include various additional volcanic products, such as accumulations of tuffs, pumices and debris deposits (Simeoni et al., 1989; Bargagli et al., 1997).
-The ground surface is composed mainly of dry, coarsetextured volcanic materials with a low proportion of silt and clay (Bargagli et al., 1997).
+The geological setting of Edmonson Point is dominated by the Cenozoic eruptive activity of Mount Melbourne (Melbourne Volcanic Province), that is part of the McMurdo Volcanic Group (Kyle, 1990).
+The bedrock is overlaid by glacial deposits from the marinebased ice sheet that covered much of the Victoria Land coastline during the last glacial maximum (7500 to 25000 years BP) (Baroni and Orombelli, 1994).
+The volcanic complex is composed of a large subaerial tuff ring, scoria cones, lava flows, and subaquatic megapillow lava sequences (Wörner and Viereck, 1990).
+The rocks are mainly of basaltic and/or trachytic composition, with accumulations of tuffs, pumices and debris deposits (Simeoni et al., 1989; Bargagli et al., 1997).
+The ground surface is composed mainly of dry, coarse-textured volcanic materials with a low proportion of silt and clay (Bargagli et al., 1997).
 These exposed surfaces, as well as beneath the surfaces of stones and boulders, are often coated with white encrustations or efflorescences of soluble salts.
 Most of the ground is dark-coloured, with brownish or yellowish patches of scoria and tuffite.
-Unstable scree is common on hill slopes, which are dry and mostly unvegetated.
+Unstable, dry and mostly unvegetated screes are common on the hill slopes.
 Valley and basin floors are covered by fine scoria and coarse sand (Bargagli et al., 1999).
+A survey of soils across Edmonson Point indicated considerable variation in types and elemental composition, ranging from dry fellfield to guano-enriched ornithogenic soil (Smykla et al. 2015, 2018a)